Privacy Notice

 Can I restrict what you do with my personal data ("right to restrict processing")?

-In some circumstances, you can ask us to restrict how we use your personal data.
+You can ask us to restrict how we use your personal data.
 This is not an absolute right, and your personal data may still be processed where certain grounds exist.
 These grounds include:

-- With your consent;
+· With your consent;

-- For the establishment, exercise, or defence of legal claims;
+· For the establishment, exercise, or defence of legal claims;

-- For the protection of the rights of another natural or legal person;
+· For the protection of the rights of another natural or legal person;

-- For reasons of important public interest.
+· For reasons of important public interest.

 Only one of these grounds needs to be demonstrated to continue data processing.
 We will consider and respond to requests we receive, including assessing the applicability of these exemptions.